johnkord/alerter/README.md

 # Simple Alerts
-The purpose of this application is to have a server listening for alert events to occur, and then to display those alert events on a page, showing the timestamps of when those alert events occurred.
+The purpose of this application is to have a server listening for alert events to occur, give a very simple HTTP API for triggering those alerts, and then to give administrators a web page that displays those alert events.

 Written in Rust and React.